lukasroegner/homebridge-nuki/README.md

 **isRingToOpenEnabled**: If set to true, a switch is exposed for the ring-to-open function. (only for Opener)

 **isContinuousModeEnabled**: If set to true, a switch is exposed for the continuous mode. (only for Opener)

+**isDoorbellEnabled**: If set to true, you get doorbell notifications via the Apple Home app. (only for Opener)

 **isSingleAccessoryModeEnabled**: By default, the ring-to-open and continuous mode switches are placed in a separate accessory (Opener only, works best in the Apple Home app), and the lock and door sensor are also played in a separate accessory (SmartLock only).
 If this value is set to true, those services are all exposed in a single accessory.